|Student Learning Outcomes -|

 |The student will be able to: |

-- play easy songs and piano literature from a variety of cultures with hands together, accurately, with good tone.
+- Play easy songs with hands together, accurately, with good tone.

 |Special Facilities and/or Equipment - |